The Generalized Second Law and the Spatial Curvature Index: Combining the DEC and GSL

 where $H_{\star}\equiv \sqrt{{\Lambda}/{3}}$.
 The corresponding expressions for the deceleration parameter, $q = -1 -(\dot{H}/H^{2})$, are,

 In its turn, the corresponding expressions for $\Omega_{k}$ are

-That is to say, in all three cases $1+q$ equals the corresponding $\Omega_{k}$ at any time thereby it is not possible to discard any of the three possible $k$ values just by considering the GSL, $1+q \geq \Omega_{k}$. \\
+That is to say, in all three cases $1+q$ equals the corresponding $\Omega_{k}$ at any time thereby it is not possible to discard any of the three possible $k$ values just by considering the relationship $1+q \geq \Omega_{k}$. \\

-However, things fare differently when one resorts to Eq. (\ref{eq:shortalgebra}).
+However, things fare differently when one resorts to eq. (\ref{eq:shortalgebra}).
 Using the expressions for $q$ and $\Omega_{k}$ of above, it is immediately seen that for $k = +1$ as well as for $k = 0$ the said equation is trivially satisfied (recall again that $g(\lambda) > 1$) while it is violated for $k = -1$, as expected.
 So, this simple example shows that the possibility $\Omega_{k} > 0$ (i.e. $k= -1$) gets excluded on general grounds. \\

 This is fully consistent with recent findings by Di Valentino et al. \cite{divalentino2020} suggesting that the Planck power spectrum favors a closed universe at 3-4 standard deviations ($-0.007 > \Omega_{k} > -0.095$) at 99\% C.L.
 See also \cite{handley2021} and figure 17 in \cite{yang2023}.
+However, even more recently Chen and Zaldarriaga \cite{Chen-Zaldarriaga2025} have proposed a model that reconciles the last published data on BAO with the CMB data and shows a $2\sigma$ preference for an open ($\Omega_{k} >0$) universe.
+Nevertheless, this does not rule out any of the other two curvature possibilities; but it manifests that nowadays, from the observational side, the sign of the spatial curvature is far from settled.